ItachGal/galitach.github.io/READMEWW.md

 ### 2. Children's Privacy

-Word Wise is intended for a general audience.
+Word Wise: Spelling Game is intended for a general audience.
 We do not knowingly collect personal information from children under the age of 13 (or the relevant age of consent in your region).
 We recommend parents supervise their children's use of the application and interaction with any third-party services.

 ### 3. Security